 A one-time and short lived settlement located near Placerville but its exact location is sketchy at best.
 The town’s odd name (for a mining camp) came from some of the settlers opinions that “this was it”.

-Being the last letter in the Greek alphabet, the connotations that Omega was the last town for gold were apparent.
+Being the last letter in the Greek alphabet, the connotations that Omega was the last town for riches was a bit of fore shadowing.
 It lasted roughly 10 years.

 Located up-valley from the Belle Champion Mine, Placerville and Fall Creek, Vanadium was little more than a rag-tag, rough mining camp.
 The town grew around a huge mill operated by the U.S. Vanadium Corporation.
 Like Omega, it too experienced a tragically short lifespan but buildings still exist including the old post office.